JayLau123/Molecular-dynamics-simulation-NVE-/README.md

 ## Overview

+Molecular dynamics simulations are an important tool for understanding dynamic processes and mechanisms on a microscopic level in various areas of chemistry, biology, and materials science.

 Define a system as a set of N particles
 Follow the evolution of this system by integrating the equations of motion For particle i, $F_i=m_ia_i$, note that $F_i$ depends on all other particles, so that for the entire system we have 3N coupled equations.